 Query Letter Formula

 I am going to teach you the best way that I have found to write a query letter.
 I have personally used this method as well as used it to help other writers in the querying trenches.
-It is follow the HOOK, BOOK, COOK method.
-So, let’s dive in!
+It is to follow the HOOK, BOOK, COOK method.
+Please note that your query letter does not have to be written exactly like how I’ve posted below!
+You can see in my updated post with the query letter I wrote that got me 24 fulls, 4 partials, and 3 offers of rep that it’s a bit different.
+So, with that being said, let’s dive in!

 The hook is exactly what it sounds like.
 This is how you will draw in your agent.
 This is where you introduce your book, the elevator pitch, the genre, the age group, the word count, and your comp titles (comparable titles).
 Your “hook” should read something like this:

 My name is ____________ and I am submitting to you today my query for my manuscript titled (NAME OF MANUSCRIPT) which centers around X (here would be where you enter your elevator pitch – you could say something like which centers around a young woman/man/etc who blah blah blah).
 (NAME OF MANUSCRIPT) is a (YA/NA/A/MG ETC) (thriller/horror/fantasy etc) novel which is complete at (xx,xxx) words.
 (NAME OF MANUSCRIPT) will appeal to fans of X and X. (Here you can use movies, tv shows, books, etc.)“

 Now, if your dream agent/publisher asks for you to make your query letter a little personal i.e. they want to know why them or how you found them then you can of course tweak/adjust the intro to mention: